Table of Contents

 Well, wipe off that shocked look!
 Yes there are a number of benefits of masturbation, these include:

 - Better sleep – Masturbation releases oxytocin, serotonin, and dopamine, the group of chemicals termed the ‘happy chemicals.
 The endorphins produced along with the oxytocin will help relax your muscles, which makes you fall asleep.

 - You understand your body better – Masturbation is a great way to explore your body and figure out what senses you have a liking to.
-It helps with understanding your needs and desires and gives an overall understanding of pleasure and your body.
+It helps with understanding your needs as well as your sexual desire, giving you an overall understanding of pleasure and your body.

 - Better Focus and Concentration – The phenomenon commonly termed as post nut clarity occurs, as the name suggests, right after ejaculation.
-Some people use masturbation as a method to focus better at the task on hand.
-In spite of documented testimonials, science hasn’t still backed up the claims.
+Some people use masturbation as a method to focus better on the task at hand.
+In spite of documented testimonials, science hasn’t backed up the claims.

 Negative Effects of Masturbation

 Now, just like a coin, every aspect of life has two sides.
 So, it’s time to look at the flip side and check out some negative effects!